Checkout

 stableops.checkoutSessions.createwith your API key, merchant order ID, amount, accepted assets, display title, success URL, cancel URL, and optional WalletConnect project ID. - Redirect the payer to Checkout: after creation, issue a 303 redirect to

 checkout.url, or return the URL to your frontend and callwindow.location.assign(checkout.url). - Let the payer complete the transfer: the hosted page shows the chain, asset, exact amount, and receiving address, and tracks status live.
-The payer can pay via browser wallet, mobile wallet, or manual transfer (see Supported payment methods below).
-Scanners match the deposit either way.
+The payer can use a browser wallet, mobile wallet, or manual transfer.
+The chain scanner applies the same matching rules in every case.

 - Complete business logic from webhooks: receive and verify